roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 Every element in a Roc list has to share the same type.
 For example, we can have a list of strings like `["Sam", "Lee", "Ari"]`, or a list of numbers like `[1, 2, 3, 4, 5]` but we can't have a list which mixes strings and numbers like `["Sam", 1, "Lee", 2, 3]`, that would be a compile-time error.

 Ensuring that all elements in a list share a type eliminates entire categories of problems.
 For example, it means that whenever you use `List.append` to add elements to a list, as long as you don't have any compile-time errors, you won't get any runtime errors from calling `List.map` afterwards, no matter what you appended to the list!
-More generally, it's safe to assume that unless you run out of memory, `List.map` will run successfully unless you got a compile-time error about an incompatibility (like `Num.negate` on a list of strings).
+More generally, it's safe to assume that unless you run out of memory, `List.map` will run successfully unless you got a compile-time error about an incompatibility (like `Num.neg` on a list of strings).

 ### [Lists that hold elements of different types](#lists-that-hold-elements-of-different-types) {#lists-that-hold-elements-of-different-types}